Healthy Homes Assessment Te Mata

 Home Assessments Te Mata for Rental Properties

-There are a myriad of concerns to check during a house evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are a myriad of things to check when conducting the house assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
 There are a few examples:

-The consequences of not having an Healthy Home with regard to The Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy services ruling can be significant for landlords and property managers.
-For professional advice, call today to schedule your rental property home assessment.
+The repercussions of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently falling on the wrong side of a Tenancy services ruling could be significant for property owners and landlords.
+For expert advice get in touch today and book your rental property home assessment.

 home assessments for rental properties